formapro/FpOpenIdBundle/Resources/doc/configure_user_manager.md

 #### 3-a.
 Create Manager

 After a successful authentication with the OpenID provider, FpOpenIdBundle `UserManager` will be called - precisely the `loadUserByIdentity` method.
-It searches for the corresponding OpenIdIdentity in the database.
+It searches for the corresponding Identity in the database.
 If not found, your User Manager `createUserFromIdentity` method will be called.

 Let's implement our own logic.
 To create your `UserManager` class you have to implement `UserManagerInterface` or extend `UserManager` and overwrite `createUserFromIdentity` method.